Skip to main content

 Would-be · prevented

-On day four, the cross-agency pattern lands on the canonical graph.
+On day four, the approved cross-agency pattern lands in the permissioned federation.
 The Ministry of Health gets a brief; the regional authority gets a heads-up; antiviral supply is checked against the projection.
 The hospital doesn't get blindsided on day eight — because someone could see the picture eight days earlier.

 Connected to